yashrajd/bcap/README.md

 At a certain block, the blockchain splits into two.
 Each new chain records blocks independently, and at some point the two chains diverge in their history.
 Every bitcoin holder at the time of the split effectively owns coins on both chains.
 These coins are equivalent in number, but now exist in two separate blockchains.
 After the split, Miners and Economic Nodes must decide which protocol to run, and Users and Investors must decide which coin to use.

-- Legacy Chain: Continues following the original bitcoin consensus rules
+- Legacy Chain: Continues following the original bitcoin consensus rules.
 - Newly Proposed Rules Chain: Follows the new consensus rules implemented by the opposing group (e.g., Bitcoin Cash after the fork).

 **Coin ownership**